Tadukoo/tadukoo.github.io/_posts/2016-12-22-how-to-be-creative-tadukoo-bible-project.md

 series: "TBP"
 index: 4
 categories: blog
+tags:
+- Beliefs
-tags: [beliefs, Tadukoo Bible Project]
+- Tadukoo Bible Project
 comment_issue_id: 28
 ---
 The idea with being creative in the <a href="{{ site.baseurl }}{% post_url 2016-11-29-tadukoo-bible-project %}">Tadukoo Bible Project</a> can be misinterpreted